 While the ingredients in commercial toothpastes vary, there are some common ingredients you'll find in most products.
 Fluoride, a mineral that helps strengthen tooth enamel, is something you'll frequently see on lists of ingredients.
-The Indian Academy of Oral Biology notes that fluoridated toothpaste helps prevent dental caries, which is why it's added to many brands of toothpaste.
+The American Dental Association (ADA) calls fluoride "nature's cavity fighter."

-Detergents, such as sodium lauryl sulphate, are also common in toothpastes.
+Detergents, such as sodium lauryl sulfate, are also common in toothpastes.
 Detergents are what make the toothpaste foam when you brush, allowing you to reach all the surfaces of the teeth.

 Commercial toothpastes also have ingredients called humectants that keep the product from drying out.
 Humectants like glycol and glycerol keep the toothpaste soft and smooth.

-Of course, commercial toothpastes also have flavourings.
+Of course, commercial toothpastes also have flavorings.
 Saccharin, sorbitol and other sweetening agents give toothpastes their pleasant tastes.

 The ingredients that you may find in recipes for DIY toothpastes are quite different from the ingredients in commercial toothpastes.
 Some recipes include ingredients you'd find around the house, like lemon juice, coconut oil and baking soda.
 Other recipes incorporate ingredients like clay or charcoal.

-For flavour and scent, people may add essential oils like spearmint, peppermint or cinnamon.
+For flavor and scent, people may add essential oils like spearmint, peppermint or cinnamon.